Manuel-Steinberg/Audit/Design.md

 - [ ] do not forget _letter-spacing_
 - [ ] do not use _:hover_
 - [ ] provide screen reader meta data (ARIA)
+- [ ] move groups closer to each other, e.g., headlines and content
 - [ ] do A/B-Testing
 - [ ] use `fieldset`to group controls
 - [ ] use labels for every input field